 - Inform any applicant about Council values and business ethics specifically, about ethical behaviour appropriate to business dealings.
-A copy of Council's Statement of Ethics Policy (as amended from time to time) is attached at Appendix 8. - Ensure that its communities understand the system and the Council's role specifically, how the planning agreements system operates and how Council will deal with developments/proposals objectively. - Notify planning agreements to ensure they are open and transparent specifically, achieving maximum public awareness of the matters contained in a planning agreement(s) and the potential benefits of an agreement. - Ensure appropriate delegations and separation of responsibilities in considering development applications/planning proposals that involve planning agreements - specifically, the need to ensure processes adequately address the level of risk of corruption of a process while at the same time being appropriate to the likely level of risk. - Ensure that modifications to approved development should be subject to the same scrutiny as the original development application. - Ensure that Councillors and Council staff understand their varied roles, some of which have potential to conflict. - Take every step to ensure that conflicts of interest are ameliorated to the greatest extent possible specifically, independent assessment by third parties where Council has an interest and not entering into any contractual arrangement which purport to guarantee outcomes that are subject to separate regulatory processes.
+A copy of Council's Statement of Ethics Policy (as amended from time to time) is attached at Appendix 8. - Ensure that its communities understand the system and the Council's role specifically, how the planning agreements system operates and how Council will deal with developments/ planning proposals objectively. - Notify planning agreements to ensure they are open and transparent specifically, achieving maximum public awareness of the matters contained in a planning agreement(s) and the potential benefits of an agreement. - Ensure appropriate delegations and separation of responsibilities in considering development applications/planning proposals that involve planning agreements - specifically, the need to ensure processes adequately address the level of risk of corruption of a process while at the same time being appropriate to the likely level of risk. - Ensure that modifications to approved development should be subject to the same scrutiny as the original development application. - Ensure that Councillors and Council staff understand their varied roles, some of which have potential to conflict. - Complete negotiations via written correspondence, rather than face-to-face meetings, to ensure that all discussions are clearly documented to ensure the highest level of transparency, accountability and ease of filing.
+This also allows due consideration of any issues raised and facilitates more deliberated decision making by all parties. - Take every step to ensure that conflicts of interest are ameliorated to the greatest extent possible specifically, independent assessment by third parties where Council has an interest and not entering into any contractual arrangement which purport to guarantee outcomes that are subject to separate regulatory processes.